by Chad Moore, Pastor, Bookcliff Baptist Church, Bookcliff, CO

 This summer at Bookcliff Baptist Church Doug Lohrey, the President of The Colorado Baptist Foundation, invested his time and talents in us to share with us how the foundation comes alongside churches and individuals to help us plan beyond today, to help us look beyond living day to day and plan how we can see the finances that God has entrusted to us have an eternal impact during our lifetime and far beyond our entering the presence of the Kingdom.

 We all are wealthy, we all are at the perfect age to plan well today.
 For as we read in Ecclesiastes 3:1–8, “ For everything there is a season and a time for every matter under heaven….”

 As a pastor too often we spend time in hospitals and at funeral homes.
 Too often we spend times in places of mourning and simultaneous celebration as those we love have been called into the presence of the Father.
+We have interacted with so many families who have planned the most special send-off for their loved ones.
+From laying them to rest in something like these beautiful Batesville caskets, to the readings at their wake, we have been there through it all.
+We have been with them, comforting them, when our Father has welcomed them back into his arms.
 Regardless of our life stage, regardless of the status of our bank accounts, God has entrusted us as stewards of His riches, what is His not ours.
 Are we giving of our talents, spending our talents for the Kingdom today, are we preparing our talents to be used by the Kingdom far beyond our lifetime, or are we being slothful as we hear from Matthew 25:26.